Open Farm Days in Alberta

 Once we were out of the city, my co-pilot Linda Garson kept the conversation flowing.
 In what seemed like no time at all, we arrived at the our destination.
 There we were greeted with prairie-style hospitality along with a special treat from a local bakery.

 Cream John from Blokes Bakery

-After a restful sleep in the hotel, Linda and I drove 5 minutes out of town to the brand new Stettler County Public Works facility where a fortifying pancake breakfast awaited us.
+After a restful sleep in the hotel, Linda and I drove a quick 5 minutes out of town.
+There, at the brand new Stettler County Public Works facility, a delicious pancake breakfast awaited us.
 We met Stacey from Destination Stettler, the other member of our media group; Anastasia from Travel Alberta, and our tour guide for the day, Quinton Beaumont, who is the Director of Agricultural Services in Stettler County.